MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 After you download or clone the `WebView2Samples` repo, open a `.sln` file in Visual Studio.

 1. In your local copy of the repo directory structure, locate a `.sln` file.
 See [Local paths for all .sln and README.md files](../code-samples-links.md#local-paths-for-sln-and-readmemd-files) in _Sample Code for WebView2_.
+The [top-level README file in the WebView2Samples repo](https://github.com/MicrosoftEdge/WebView2Samples#readme) gives a similar overview.

 1. Open a `.sln` file in Visual Studio.
 For example, open your local copy of [WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/SampleApps/WebView2Samples.sln).
 This repo's solution files require Visual Studio, not Visual Studio Code.

 1. Open one of the `.sln` files.
 For example, open your local copy of the main Win32 solution file [WebView2Samples/SampleApps/WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/SampleApps/WebView2Samples.sln) (downloaded as path `WebView2Samples-master/SampleApps/WebView2Samples.sln`) in Microsoft Visual Studio.
 When you open that solution file in Visual Studio, **Solution Explorer** contains the following projects:

    ![Solution Explorer for the WebView2Samples repo, showing the WebView2 samples as projects.](media/machine-setup-solution-file-webview2samples.png)

+For general, initial Dev environment setup, you can open any type of `.sln` file from the `WebView2Samples` repo:

+*  A platform-specific `.sln` file in a subdirectory of the `GettingStartedGuides` directory.
+These match the Get Started tutorials and are completed examples that demonstrate a couple API features.

+*  The Win32 `.sln` file containing multiple platform projects, in the `SampleApps` directory.
+This is a comprehensive API demonstration.

+*  A platform-specific `.sln` file in a subdirectory of the `SampleApps` directory.
+These are comprehensive API demonstrations.

 <!-- ====================================================================== -->